 Insert it between the bezel and display back cover and slowly move along the side.
 At the same time wiggle the bezel.

-Remove two screws securing the LCD screen on the top of the display assembly.
+Remove two screws securing the LCD screen assembly on the top of the back cover.

-Carefully separate the LCD screen from the back cover and unplug the web camera cable.
+Carefully separate the LCD from the back cover and unplug the web camera cable.